Belgrano, Buenos Aires

 Belgrano is a northern barrio or neighborhood of Buenos Aires, Argentina.
-It is made up of middle and upper class people.
+It is primarily composed of middle and upper class residents.
 Belgrano has three distinct areas: the main one that is made up of apartment buildings, Belgrano "R" which is a leafy suburb area with English architecture, and Buenos Aires' Chinatown.

 Location

 The barrio of Palermo is to the southeast; Núñez is to the northwest; Coghlan, Villa Urquiza, Villa Ortúzar and Colegiales are to the southwest.